The Xometry app works best with JavaScript enabled!

 PLA and ABS filament for 3D printing.
 Image Credit: Shutterstock.com/luchschenF

-PLA (Polylactic Acid) and ABS (Acrylonitrile Butadiene Styrene) are both used for a wide variety of industrial and consumer applications.
-PLA is more brittle than ABS and tends to degrade when exposed to UV light.
-However, it is easier to print and does not warp as easily as ABS.
+Two commonly picked FDM materials among Xometry's 3D printing customers, PLA (Polylactic Acid) and ABS (Acrylonitrile Butadiene Styrene) are both used for a wide variety of industrial and consumer applications.
+PLA is more brittle than ABS and tends to degrade when exposed to UV light, but it's easier to print and does not warp as easily as ABS.
 PLA is ideal for quick and easy prototypes, whereas ABS is better suited for functional applications.
-PLA and ABS are both relatively inexpensive.

 PLA (Polylactic Acid) is a semicrystalline thermoplastic polyester.
 It is derived from renewable sources and is therefore classified as a bioplastic.
 PLA is typically manufactured from plant starch.
 This origin ultimately yields the two key monomers used in PLA synthesis—lactic acid and lactide.
 Each monomer can be used to produce PLA using a number of different processes.

-2. Under the right conditions, i.e., those present in an industrial composting facility, PLA will break down into non-toxic by-products.
+2. Under the right conditions, such as those present in an industrial composting facility, PLA will break down into non-toxic by-products.

-1. PLA cannot withstand impact loads very well and will crack more easily than ABS.
+1. PLA cannot withstand impacts very well and will crack more easily than ABS due to its brittleness.

 ABS Definition and Comparison to PLA

-1. ABS is difficult to 3D print.
-The increased temperature differential between ambient and the print means that the part cools rapidly, thereby introducing warping.
+1. ABS is more difficult to 3D print.
+The increased temperature differential between the ambient temperature and the print makes the parts more susceptible to warping.
+This is why it's best to print ABS using temperature-controlled build chambers and heated beds, like the industrial machines Xometry utilizes.

 2. ABS releases VOCs (Volatile Organic Compounds) and UPFs (Ultrafine Particles) during printing.
-Both can cause eye and respiratory tract irritation as well as nausea and headaches during excessive exposure.
+Excessive exposure can cause eye and respiratory tract irritation, nausea, and headaches.
+Care should be taken to ensure the environment is well-ventilated and proper PPE is worn when working with ABS.

 Table 1 below lists some of the more common properties of PLA compared with those of ABS: